DattatreyaReddy/cultify/README.md

 ## Overview

 Cultify is an automation tool that books fitness classes at Cult.fit centers.
-It authenticates using browser session cookies and can be scheduled to run automatically via GitHub Actions, eliminating the need for manual booking.
+It authenticates using browser session cookies and runs automatically via GitHub Actions, eliminating the need for manual booking.

+**TL;DR:** Fork this repo → Add your Cult.fit login curl to GitHub Secrets → Enable Actions → Done!
+Classes book automatically.

 ## Features